 We are, I assured him, but why would that mean we had to be dating?
 I don’t think he really believed me but I put it down to his having been a nerd most of his life and marrying a family friend early in life (by his own admission).
 Maybe the concept of close friendships between men and women that were just that, was new to him.

-I spoke to Adi about this and he’s as mystified as I am.
+I spoke to my friend about this and he’s as mystified as I am.
 I am one of his many close female friends.
 Apparently in the last year, he has been subjected to similar questions about us.
 He’s stumped by this, having never had to deal with this his whole life.
 He reckons it’s about (his) turning 30 and everyone else’s need to couple the world up neatly.

 For my part, I’ve seen this through college and to some extent in my 20s.
 The latter came from concerned family that wanted to see me ‘settled’ in the traditional sense of the term.
 I understand that the relationship references for their generation are different from mine so it never bothered me.
 But I can’t fathom how people in my generation are choosing to make these mistaken associations.
 Have the generations regressed again to a time when a friendship between a man and a woman can’t help but devolve into sex and romance?
 ‘When Harry Met Sally‘ and ‘Maine Pyaar Kiya‘ both came out nearly 30 years ago and it’s a poor call if we’ve gone back to the kya-ek-ladka-aur-ladki-dost-ho-sakte-hain mindset.

 I find this deeply unsettling.
 First of all, it makes it clear to me just how much peer pressure probably goes into making romantic relationships.
 What is the value of a relationship that you get into because your friends & family think it’s a good idea?
 Suddenly, in all the popular narratives around me (namely movies, both Hollywood and Bollywood), all I can see is the tug-of-war of two people’s denial and the rest of the world coaxing/forcing/manipulating them into being with each other.
-Cupid may look cute in paintings but his real life manifestations are just plain annoying.
+Cupid may look cute in paintings but his real-life manifestations are just plain annoying.
 I have never needed the world to push me into reaching for what I want.
 If I like somebody, logic, wisdom, good sense be damned and anyone who has known me for a few years should know that.
-Adi is the same.
+He is the same.

 “How do you know??”